 - A thermometer

-- Buy a surge protector and connect it between your RV and the external power source.
+Get a surge protector and connect it between your RV and the external power source.
 You don’t want to lose your entire electrical system and possibly even vacation, to a lightning strike.
 Even if it’s not stormy, faulty wiring is a danger.
 Better to be safe than sorry.

-- Check tire pressure before every journey, the wrong pressure can cost you a lot of extra money in fuel costs.
+The wrong pressure can cost you a lot of extra money in fuel costs.
 Checking tire pressure will help you catch any problems in advance.
 A blown tire on an RV can be both expensive and dangerous.
 Be sure to check the height and weight of your RV and make a note of it.
 More people than you might think lose their roofs to low bridges.

-- Wheel Chocks will keep your RV from rolling away if you park on a hill.
 Simply slide chocks under the wheel for peace of mind.
 These are cheap and could potentially save your life (or at least a lot of money).